plausible/docs/docs/google-analytics-import.md

 If you'd like to import multiple Google Analytics properties into the same Plausible dashboard, please go through the process above again and choose a different property to import.
 You can import a maximum of 5 different properties into the same Plausible dashboard.

-In the "**Imports**" section, you can see the overview of all your existing imports to that specific Plausible dashboard.
+In the "**Imports & Exports**" section, you can see the overview of all your existing imports to that specific Plausible dashboard.
 For each import, we list the Google Analytics property ID, the number of pageviews imported and the time range that the import covers.

 ## How much data is imported?